Categories: Business

 The conference will feature presentations from John Ryan, CEO of the Great Place to Work Institute; The technology and business research company Gartner’s Research Vice President, Jeff Mann; Microsoft Ireland’s Managing Director Paul Rellis; and Damian Flynn, Chief Information Officer of the translation and localisation service LionBridge.

 The cloud conference comes ahead of the full commercial release of Microsoft Office 365.
-Office 365 is Microsoft’s cloud version of its Office suite which offers similar features to the full application such as Word, Outlook and Excel but is managed through web browser as a rich internet application.
+Office 365 is Microsoft’s cloud version of its Office suite which offers similar features to the full application such as Word, Outlook and Excel but is managed through a web browser as a rich internet application.
 Office 365 is still in beta at the moment and is the commercial release of the free Office Web Apps.

 Ireland is one of 38 countries with beta access to Office 365.